Auto-DL/Auto-DL/README.md

 ## Auto-DL is just DL but without code.🤩

 Building deep learning models may take a lot of time.
 But not with AutoDL.
-✨Automate your **meta-work** so that you can focus on building your models without the hassle of writing code.✨
+Automate your **meta-work** so that you can focus on building your models without the hassle of writing code.

-- **✨Use our interactive model builder and AI powered suggestion system to quickly whip out a working DL model.✨**
+- **✨Use our interactive model builder and AI powered suggestion system to quickly whip out a working DL model.**
 <p align=center>
   <img src="static/4.png" width=80% align=center>
 </p>